Back to home page click here

 - Third Reading – the final version of the Bill is considered by the whole House in a short debate (in the Commons without the facility for further amendments)

-- Royal Assent - the Crown gives assent to the Bill which then becomes an Act, the provisions becoming law either immediately or at a date specificed in the Act or at a date specified by what is called a Commencement Order
+- Royal Assent - the Crown gives assent to the Bill which then becomes an Act, the provisions becoming law either immediately or at a date specified in the Act or at a date specified by what is called a Commencement Order

 - Under normal circumstances, all these stages must be completed in both Houses in one session of Parliament; otherwise the process must begin all over again.